NCERT Solutions for Class 10 English Chapter 5 – Download Free PDF

 Where in the classroom does Wanda sit and why?

 Wanda Petronski used to sit in the seat next to the last seat in the last row in Room Thirteen.
-She sat in the corner of the room where the rough boys who did not make good marks sat.
-She was a poor and shy girl and she sat at that place because her feet were usually caked with dry mud.
-She did not want to be laughed at for her appearance by others so she preferred to sit alone in the corner.
+She sat in the corner of the room where the rough boys who did not get good marks sat.
+She was a poor and shy girl and sat at that place because her feet were usually caked with dry mud.
+She did not want to be laughed at for her appearance by others, so she preferred to sit alone in the corner.

 Where does Wanda live?
 What kind of a place do you think it is?

 Wanda used to live in Boggins Heights.
-That place was very far away from her school and it was muddy all around which indicated that there were no proper roads on that place and usually the poor people lived there.
+That place was very far away from her school and it was muddy all around, which indicated that there were no proper roads in that place and poor people usually lived there.

 When and why do Peggy and Maddie notice Wanda’s absence?

 Wanda was absent from school on Monday and Tuesday, but nobody noticed her absence as she had no friends in the class.
 Peggy and Maddie noticed Wanda’s absence on Wednesday as they were waiting to make fun of her after school hours.
 They waited for a long time, but she was nowhere to be seen.

 What do you think “to have fun with her” means?

 “To have fun with her” means to ridicule her or make fun of Wanda’s imperfections.
 She was a shy and quiet girl, and her classmates would often taunt her for her name and appearance.
 She was a source of amusement for them as she had claimed that she had a hundred dresses and sixty pairs of shoes in her closet.